openaps/docs/docs/docs/Customize-Iterate/oref1.md

  Conversely, a higher temp target (101 if your target is 100) will disable SMB.
 ```

 * To test UAM, you'll need to toggle to "true" the enableUAM in preferences.json.
 UAM can be enabled without SMB, but it won't be very effective without enableSMB_with_bolus.
 You'll probably also want to make sure your nightscout is updated to the latest version to make sure that you can take advantage of UAM prediction lines.
-To test UAM, you'll first want to be familiar with SMB's "normal" behavior (related, the second safety phrase you need to know is "gate"), and then test, with a small meal, giving an up-front bolus (of more than 30m worth of basal, so it can be distinguished from an SMB) and not entering carbs.
+To test UAM, you'll first want to be familiar with SMB's "normal" behavior, and then test, with a small meal, giving an up-front bolus (of more than 30m worth of basal, so it can be distinguished from an SMB) and not entering carbs.
 You'll probably also want to do an "eating soon mode" temporary target or bolus beforehand.
 You can then observe, by watching the NS purple line predictions and the pump-loop.log, whether your OpenAPS rig is SMB'ing appropriately when it starts to see UAM carb impact.

 ## Troubleshooting